 Russia's purchase of Iranian-made drones allows the Kremlin to circumvent domestic production challenges caused by its invasion of Ukraine and international sanctions.
 The Russian military has suffered significant materiel losses in Ukraine, which have depleted its preexisting supply of drones and high-precision missiles and strained its production lines.
-Replacing such losses requires time and resources, which Russia has struggled to sustain.
-Western sanctions and export controls have compounded damage to the Russian economy, further exacerbating supply chain shortages and arms production challenges.
-50 Sanctions and export controls have additionally constrained Moscow's access to critical technologies and the components required for drone production.51 Russian acquisition of Iranian drones has eased some pressure on Russia's defense industry and allowed Moscow to prioritize domestic production of high-demand military equipment such as tanks, artillery, and advanced munitions.
+Replacing such losses requires time and resources, which Russia has struggled to sustain.49 Western sanctions and export controls have compounded damage to the Russian economy, further exacerbating supply chain shortages and arms production challenges.
+50 Sanctions and export controls have additionally constrained Moscow's access to critical technologies and the components required for drone production.51 Russian acquisition of Iranian drones has eased some pressure on Russia's defense industry and allowed Moscow to prioritize domestic production of high-demand military equipment such as tanks, artillery, and advanced munitions.52 the battlefield in Ukraine.

-Russia has leveraged both the quantity and offensive capability of Iranian-produced drones on the battlefield in Ukraine.

-Although Russia indigenously produced its own drones before its invasion of Ukraine in 2022, these models were limited in number, costly to produce, or had insufficient combat and loitering capabilities necessary for prolonged and contemporary offensive operations.
-The Russian Orlan-IO and Eleron-3 reconnaissance drones, for example, have high attrition rates and limited offensive capabilities, making them inefficient models in combat conditions in Ukraine.
-Russian forces have employed the domestically-produced Lancet-3 loitering munition in Ukraine, but low production figures have limited the drone's utility.
+Russia has leveraged both the quantity and offensive capability of Iranian-produced drones on operations.53 The Russian Orlan-IO and Eleron-3 reconnaissance drones, for example, have high attrition rates and limited offensive capabilities, making them inefficient models in combat conditions in Ukraine.54 Russian forces have employed the domestically-produced Lancet-3 loitering munition in Ukraine, but low production figures have limited the drone's utility.55